Oceanic-class ocean liner: Republic

 Republic was launched on 4 July 1871, which is the United States Independence Day, which accounts for the name.
 She was the last of the initial quartet of ships, and her engines were built by G. Forrester & Co.
 She made her maiden voyage in February 1872, from Liverpool to New York, which was marked by extremely rough seas, causing extensive, but minor damage to the ship.
 From October 1872, she was used experimentally on a service to South America, however by the following year it became clear that this service was not commercially viable and it was abandoned.
-When the larger liners Britannic and Germanic came into service in 1875, Republic became White Star's reserve vessel, used whenever another ship was undergoing repairs or maintenance.
+When the larger liners and Germanic came into service in 1875, Republic became White Star's reserve vessel, used whenever another ship was undergoing repairs or maintenance.
 In 1889 she was sold to the Holland America Line and renamed Maasdam, and as placed on the Rotterdam-New York route.
 In 1902 she was sold to the Italian company La Veloce and renamed Vittoria, before quickly being switching to Città di Napoli.
 In 1908 she was used by the Italian government as an accommodation ship for victims of the 1908 Messina earthquake in Sicily, and in 1910 she was broken up for scrap, after a total career of 38 years, making her the longest lived member of the class.